gohugoio/hugo/content/developer-tools/migrate-to-hugo.md

 ---
 title: Migrate to Hugo
 linktitle: Migrate to Hugo
-description: Community-developed tools for migrating from your existing static site generator or content management system to Hugo.
+description: A list of community-developed tools for migrating from your existing static site generator or content management system to Hugo.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01